dmccreary/graph-algorithms/docs/data/geospatial/region-names.md

 20.  **Tornado Alley**: A colloquial term for the area in the central United States where tornadoes are most frequent, including parts of Texas, Oklahoma, Kansas, Nebraska, and South Dakota.

-These regions each have their own unique features and are integral to the cultural and geographical diversity of the United States.

 21.  **The Emerald Coast**: Located on the Florida Panhandle, known for its white sandy beaches and emerald green waters, popular among tourists and locals alike.

 22.  **The Research Triangle**: In North Carolina, named for the triangle formed by North Carolina State University, Duke University, and the University of North Carolina at Chapel Hill.
 Known for its high concentration of technological companies and research institutions.